Download and print this page here.

 There is a Wild Animal in My House!

 Ok.
 Don’t panic!
 Both of you just want to be left alone, so let’s make that happen.
 First, identify what the animal is.
 Close all doors and windows leading to other parts of the house, open all doors and windows that lead outside, and turn the lights on.
 This will tell the animal it’s time to leave.
-If the animal is a raccoon, call Animal Control.
+If the animal is a raccoon, call the Animal Response Team.
 Second, re-enter the room after about 20 minutes.
 The animal should be gone.
 Close all exterior doors and windows and check for any babies or nests that may have been left behind.
-If babies are present, call Animal Control.
+If babies are present, call the Animal Response Team.
 Third, fix the opening the animal used to get inside.
 If they got in once, they will get in again!

 If the animal is inside a wall or a space where it cannot leave on its own it will need to be humanely trapped and moved back outside.
 This is usually handled by your property manager or building owner.
 Call them and explain the situation.

 Raccoons (or other animals) Are in My Garbage!

 Raccoons love garbage!
 So do opossums and rats.
 It’s a feast for them!
 Do not approach them when they are eating.
 Turn on an outdoor light if you have one; this will discourage them from staying long.
 When they are finished and have left, collect and re-bag all garbage, and make sure you place it in a can with a secure lid.
 If you don’t have a secure garbage can keep your garbage inside until trash day.
 Remember, raccoons are smart, determined, and have little hands!
 This does not make them dangerous, but it does make them persistent.
 It is essential that you seal your garbage in covered cans to avoid attracting raccoons and other scavengers.